Structure-preserving finite-element approximations of the magnetic Euler-Poisson equations: Operator splitting and PDE Schur complement

 \subsection{Operator splitting}

 The discussion outlined in Section~\ref{sec:preliminaries} suggests to treat the hydrodynamical subsystem of \eqref{eq:magnetic_euler_poisson} separately from the update induced by the Lorentz force.
 We thus proceed to approximate solutions to \eqref{eq:magnetic_euler_poisson} by an operator splitting approach.
-Concretely, we intend to use a second-order \emph{Strang} split (see \cite[Ch.~5]{Quarteroni1994}), or some form of high-order IMEX split \cite{Ern_Guermond_2022, Ern_Guermond_2023}.
+Concretely, we intend to use a second-order \emph{Strang} split (see \cite{Strang1968}; see also \cite[Ch.~5]{Quarteroni1994} for an overview of operator-splitting methods), or some form of high-order IMEX split \cite{Ern_Guermond_2022, Ern_Guermond_2023}.

-The \emph{hyperbolic subsystem} is recovered from \eqref{eq:magnetic_euler_poisson} by taking the formal limit $\varepsilon:=q_{\text{e}}/m_{\text{e}}\to0$:
+The \emph{hyperbolic subsystem} is recovered from \eqref{eq:magnetic_euler_poisson} by taking the formal limit $\varepsilon:=q_{\mathrm{e}}/m_{\mathrm{e}}\to0$:

-Conversely, the \emph{source update subsystem} is recovered from \eqref{eq:magnetic_euler_poisson} by taking the opposite limit, $\varepsilon:=(q_{\text{e}}/m_{\text{e}})^{-1}\to0$ and renormalizing the timescale with $t=\mathcal{O}(\varepsilon)$:
+Conversely, the \emph{source update subsystem} is recovered from \eqref{eq:magnetic_euler_poisson} by taking the opposite limit, $\varepsilon:=(q_{\mathrm{e}}/m_{\mathrm{e}})^{-1}\to0$ and renormalizing the timescale with $t=\mathcal{O}(\varepsilon)$: